 Upholstery Fabric Checker Tool

-Not sure if your furniture can handle a homemade cleaning solution for upholstery?
+Not sure if your furniture can handle this upholstery cleaner?
 This quick tool checks compatibility in seconds.

 Maintaining Your Upholstery’s Freshness

-To keep your furniture looking awesome with your homemade cleaning solution for upholstery, adopt these simple habits, much like sticking to a budget with frugal meal planning:
+To keep your furniture looking fresh using a simple DIY upholstery cleaner, adopt these simple habits, much like sticking to a budget with affordable meal planning:

 - Regular Vacuuming: Weekly vacuuming stops dirt from settling in.